ligato/cn-infra/db/sql/cassandra/README.md

 - Session
 - Query (to be implemented)

+Supported by underlying gocql structure [Session](../../../vendor/github.com/gocql/gocql/session.go)

-Factors to consider for achieving desired consistency level.
+# Factors to be considered for achieving desired consistency level.
 - Replication strategy
     - A replication strategy determines the nodes where replicas are placed.
         - SimpleStrategy: Use for a single data center only.